arXiv/arxiv-docs/source/help/moderation/index.md

 Submissions to arXiv must be the author’s original work, and/or submitters must have the legal authority to grant the [selected license](../../help/license/index.md).
 Authors must ensure the submission does not, to the best of their knowledge, infringe upon anyone's copyright. arXiv does not accept work containing verbatim comments by referees, plagiarized content, or other works barred by third party copyright.

 <span id="submission-rate"></span>

 #### Excessive submission rate

 Articles submitted to arXiv must be of original, novel, and significant self-contained research and there is a practical limit to the rate at which appropriate, independent submissions can be produced by any one person.
 We may request that a particular author limit their submission rate.

 If an author has a back catalog of work to submit to arXiv, we ask that they submit no more than three papers per day.

+<span id="AI-language-tools"></span>

+#### Policy for authors’ use of generative AI language tools

+arXiv recognizes that authors of scientific works use a variety of tools to do the science on which they report, and to prepare the report itself, from simple ones to very sophisticated ones.
+Community opinion on the appropriateness of such tools may be varied and evolving; AI powered language tools have in particular led to significant debate.
+We note that tools may generate useful and helpful results, but also errors or misleading results; therefore, knowing which tools were used is relevant to evaluating and interpreting scientific works.

+In view of this, we
+1- continue to require authors to report in their work any significant use of sophisticated tools, such as instruments and software; we now include in particular text-to-text generative AI among those that should be reported consistent with subject standards for methodology.
+2- remind all colleagues that by signing their name as an author of a paper, they each individually take full responsibility for all its contents, irrespective of how the contents were generated.
+If generative AI language tools generate inappropriate language, plagiarized content, errors, mistakes, incorrect references, or misleading content, and that output is included in scientific works, it is the responsibility of the author(s).
+3- generative AI language tools should not be listed as an author; instead authors should refer to (1).

 <span id="policies-after"></span>
 ## What policies guide moderation after public announcement?